stefanserkin/TRecRegistrationURLs/README.md

 # Get Public Registration URLs in Traction Rec

-Traction Rec offers a number of parameters to load filtered results in the Community Registration component when a user lands on a community page.
+Traction Rec offers a number of parameters to load filtered results in the Community Registration (Web Reg) app when a user lands on the page.
 This component gives internal users a way to quickly generate filtered URLs from Program, Course, and Course Session record pages.

 ## Docs